Self-Advocacy Role in Leadership

 Medical Aid in Dying

-Individuals with intellectual and developmental disabilities are, first and foremost, citizens, and are entitled to all the fundamental rights, both explicit and implied, that are guaranteed and enjoyed by all people under federal and state laws.
-Therefore, The Arc New York asserts that any rights included in any laws legalizing medical aid in dying should be guaranteed to people with intellectual and developmental disabilities.
+People with intellectual and developmental disabilities (IDD) are first and foremost human beings and are entitled to all the fundamental rights, both explicit and implied, that are guaranteed for all people under federal and state laws.

 It is The Arc New York’s position that:

-Mentally competent adults capable of making decisions for themselves who are dying of a terminal illness (typically 6 months or less to live) should have the option to obtain a prescription from their physician for medication if end-of-life suffering becomes unbearable so they can bring about a peaceful death.
+With specific protections in place for the sake of the person and people around them, mentally competent adults capable of making decisions for themselves who are dying of a terminal illness (typically 6 months or less to live) should have a responsible pathway with appropriate guardrails.

-• Prior to providing a prescription medication, physicians should be required to confirm that terminally ill, mentally competent adults are fully informed about all end-of-life options, including comfort care, hospice care, pain control, and medical aid in dying.
+• Prior to providing a prescription medication, physicians must be required to confirm that terminally ill, mentally competent adults are fully informed about all end-of-life options, including comfort care, hospice care, palliative care pain control, and medical aid in dying.

-• The wishes of mentally competent adults who have clearly and competently expressed them should be honored by caregivers and health care providers.
+• The wishes of mentally competent adults who have clearly and competently expressed them should be honored, provided that the aforementioned guardrails and safeguards have been followed and recorded accordingly.

-• The personal autonomy, liberty, freedom, and dignity of each individual with intellectual and developmental disabilities must be respected and supported.
+• The personal autonomy, liberty, freedom, and dignity of each person with intellectual and developmental disabilities must be respected and supported.